 The Revised Community Guide to CEQA

-In March 1997, PCL Foundation first produced the “Community Guide to CEQA,” and it was later revised in 2002, 2007. and most recently in the spring of 2017.
-Additionally, the Guide’s author, Bill Yeates, has incorporated specifics on global climate change, water assessment and water supply as they relate to CEQA.
+In March 1997, PCL Foundation first produced the “Community Guide to CEQA.”
+It was later revised in 2002, 2007, and most recently in the spring of 2017.
+The Guide’s author, Bill Yeates, has incorporated specifics on global climate change, water assessment, and water supply as they relate to CEQA.